Flux159/blog/content/experiments/000006-windows-gaming-pc-on-aws.md

 ![disablebasicdisplay](/images/windows_gaming_aws/disablebasicdisplay.png)

 Then install some required Windows Features from Server Manager.
 Specifically after opening Server Manager, you want to use "Local Server", and scroll all the way to the bottom to get to the "Roles and Features" section.
 In "Tasks", you'll get a button to "Add Roles and Features".

-You want to add at least Media Foundation, QWAVE, and .NET 3.5.
+You want to add at least Media Foundation, QWAVE (Quality Windows Audio Video Experience), and .NET 3.5.

 ![servermanager](/images/windows_gaming_aws/servermanager.png)